 Swiftly…Incidental?

-An anxious attacher born out narcissistic circumstance, I felt the sharp, stinging reminders of abandonment with each new connection forged, lost, or that which I was somehow better off without.
+An anxious attacher, born from narcissistic circumstance, I felt the sharp, stinging reminders of abandonment with each new connection forged, lost, or that which I was somehow better off without.
 I knew loss, and I knew it well.
-Specializing in maternal heartbreak, mismanaged anger, and a heaping lack of self worth, I was left to my own devices long before the first iPhone made waves.
+Specializing in maternal heartbreak, mismanaged anger, and a heaping lack of self worth, I was left to my own devices long before the first iPhone debuted.

-Suffice it to say, I’m far from an expert — but admittedly I’m closer to wise than ever after several years of trauma healing.
+I’m no expert, but admittedly, I’m wiser now after several years of trauma healing.
 I know what insecurity dressed up as glitz and glamour looks like, even if I could never master the aesthetic for my heart-on-sleeve self.
 The living, breathing embodiment of rejection day in and day out, the lack of color in my life swept me away.
 Out of the woods of dull, lifeless infamy to vibrant, enchanting dream lands.

 In her early prime, the daydreamy tales of happily ever after made sense.

-Fitting her age like tightly woven fabric in the peak of autumn, wishing on all things shooting stars and Prince Charmings were appropriate.
+Fitting her age like tightly worn knit sweater in the peak of autumn, wishing on all things shooting stars and Prince Charmings were appropriate.
 But now?
 As a thirty-something?
 Uh?
 It just feels so… tired.
-Recycling the same theme over and over doesn’t make for unity — it makes for a truth overstated.
+Recycling the same theme over and over doesn’t make for unity, it makes for a truth so overstated — it lost its punch eras ago.

 When do we peer beyond the surface-level insecurity and fairytale landscapes to actually discover…Taylor, the person?